Interactive Brokers Lite

 You can easily upgrade to IBKR Pro in the future if you ever decided that you want to use more professional trading tools.

 You can easily transfer assets internationally, because Interactive Brokers has ties with most foreign exchanges.
 If you inherit or receive otherwise foreign stocks or stock options, you will often be able to transfer them to Interactive Brokers without fees (or low fees), without needing to deal with large number of intermediate banks / institutions and without being required to sell (potentially leading to high tax obligations at suboptimal times).
+This also applies to situations of a foreign inheritance that you want to invest.

 There is currently a promotion*, where you can receive up to 1000 USD for opening a new account with Interactive Brokers.
+See further details and discussions below (terms and conditions can be found in the link).

 Most of the disadvantages of the IBKR Pro account mentioned here do not apply to IBKR Lite.
 However, there are still things you should be aware of: